samyadeepbasu/home/_pages/about.md

 ======
 1. [Decomposing and Interpreting Image Representations via Text in ViTs Beyond CLIP](https://arxiv.org/abs/2406.01583)

    > We interpret different components of vision transformers using text!
+Short version appearing at ICML mechanistic interpretability workshop as a Spotlight talk!

 2. [Rethinking Artistic Copyright Infringements in the Era of Text-to-Image Generative Models](https://arxiv.org/abs/2404.08030)